gvwilson/sdxjs/gloss.md

 <dd class="glossary">The logical (<g key="boolean">Boolean</g>) state opposite of &quot;<g key="true">true</g>&quot;.
 Used in logic and programming to represent <g key="binary">binary</g> state of something.</dd>
 <dt id="field" class="glossary">field</dt>
 <dd class="glossary">A component of a <g key="record">record</g> containing a single value.
 Every record in a <g key="tibble">tibble</g> or database <g key="table">table</g> has the same fields.</dd>
-<dt id="filename_extension" class="glossary">filename extension</dt>
-<dd class="glossary">The last part of a filename, usually following the '.' symbol.
-Filename extensions are commonly used to indicate the type of content in the file, though there is usually no guarantee that this is correct.</dd>
 <dt id="filesystem" class="glossary">filesystem</dt>
 <dd class="glossary">The part of the operating system that manages how files are stored and retrieved.
 Also used to refer to all of those files and directories or the specific way they are stored (as in &quot;the Unix filesystem&quot;).</dd>
 <dt id="filter" class="glossary">filter</dt>